Excerpt, A Seat for the Rabble

-“The Commons are restless, and seeking me to blame for their misery,” Morley had said with a troubled look.
-Then why not let the Commons rest? a small voice inside had pushed him to say.
+“The Commons are restless, and seeking me to blame for their misery,” Morley had said with a vexed look.
+Then why not let the Commoners rest? a small voice inside had pushed him to say.
 “We need to show the peasants that the Lord Warden of Rosbury knows of their plight, and wishes to please the gods.”

-Please the gods?
-Then why not send them to parish?
-When the knight had asked his lord how they’d please them, exactly, he’d replied, as easily as if he were instructing a Casaanite in his castle to fetch wine, “We’ll honor the Old Ways.
-Word has reached my ears that some peasants think it would be meet to make a Gift to their old gods.”
+When the knight had asked his lord which gods he sought to please, exactly, the nobleman had replied, as casually as if he were describing his evening plans, “We’ll honor the Old Ways.
+Word has reached me that some peasants think it’d be meet to make a Gift to their old gods.”
 He’d clapped a firm hand on his shoulder.
-“I need you to help them do it.”
+“I need your help to see it through.”

 The Lord Warden had been vague but all too clear, and it left Damien mute with horror.
-Some of his fellow villagers—maybe his own neighbors—were Sylvanians, he’d realized in that unreal moment.
-It didn’t bother him that they worshipped trees and stone and dirt.
+Some of his fellow villagers—his own neighbors—were Sylvanians, he’d realized in that unreal moment.
+It didn’t trouble him that they worshipped trees and stone and dirt.

-What bothered was their belief in blood sacrifice.
+What troubled was their belief in blood sacrifice.

 Things had only worsened from there.
 He learned that his liege already had a Gift in mind.
-He’d prayed about it at temple, his lord had said, even confided about it in Brother Elfred.
-He’d wanted Damien to see to this personally in the swordwood on the Half-Day to Summer Solstice—with witnesses.
+He’d prayed to the gods in his chapel gardens, he told the knight.
+He wanted Damien to see to this personally in the swordwood on the Half-Day to Summer Solstice—with witnesses.

-Damien hadn’t believed his ears.
+Damien had been in disbelief.
 “But why the horse, my lord?”
-The knight had known Little Lady since the foal could barely stand.
+He’d known Little Lady since the foal could barely stand.
 His wife thought the courser half-mad, but horses were loyal creatures.
 Unlike men, he thought, then as now.
-And why send me on with a cretin like Jacob bloody Spittlelip?
+And why send me on with a cretin like Jacob fucking Spittlelip?

 He’d tried every excuse he could think of to dissuade his liege, to no avail.
-Most of his excuses concerned Sara Sothron, whose heart would shatter to pieces if she ever learned that her father had slain their beloved courser like a lamb.
+Most of his excuses concerned Sara Sothron, whose heart would shatter if she learned that he’d butchered their Little Lady like swine.

 His daughter was eleven years old.
-Why, my liege? the knight wondered.
-Why corrupt your noble court with apostates and worse?
+Why, my liege? the knight wondered in the present.
+Why corrupt your court with apostates and worse?
 Why even tolerate Rittman and Spittlelip?

 Yet what else could’ve been done?
 A knight like Damien had to obey . . . or the wolves would devour his family in his absence.
-It wasn’t lost on Damien that this service could also shift his liege back into his corner.
+It wasn’t lost on him that this service could also shift him back into his liege’s favor.
 So Little Lady had to perish, and by her own rider’s hand, surrounded by pagans and worse in a dread wood far from home.
 Damn them all.

-A haunted forest should’ve looked the part, all dark and forbidding, but that was what made Draywood so sinister: it seduced the eye.
-Because every forest tree reflected light like a mirror surface, everything glimmered.
-Stretching southward, the forest canopy rippled like some choppy sunlit sea, aswirl with brilliant yellows and morning golds.
-Damien, heartbroken over the task ahead of him, couldn’t dismiss its ethereal beauty.
+A haunted forest should’ve looked the part, all dark and forbidding, but that was what made Graywood so sinister: it seduced the eye.
+Every trunk, every limb, every leaf reflected sunlight like a riven mirror surface.
+Stretching southward, the forest canopy rippled like a choppy sea, aswirl with brilliant hues of morning gold and shadowy blue-gray.
+Even Damien, heartbroken over the task ahead, couldn’t dismiss its beauty.

-But woe to the fool who crossed into that forest thinking it harmless.
-Draywood was like a poisonous blossom, colorful but deadly to the unwary.
+Yet woe to the fool who crossed into that forest thinking it harmless.
+Graywood was like a poisonous blossom, colorful but deadly to the unwary.
 A deathwood, men accurately called it, for everything inside the forest could slice through skin as easily as steel through silk.
 Hence why they’d wanted to do this thing together in sunlight: to enter that forest in the dark was to trespass into an armory blindfolded.
-To go alone was certain death.
+And to go alone . . .

-A strong wind picked up suddenly, ruffling his coif but not one thing in the forest below.
-Damien reached into the satchel he wore over his shoulder and pawed around for Helsar until he found her.
-I’ll make Uthron’s Gift, drink mulled wine to forget, and be on my way to you, sweet girl, soon as I can.
-And may you forgive me for what I do today, if ever you find out, Sara.
+A strong wind picked up suddenly, ruffling the strands of his hair but not one of Graywood’s leaves.
+Damien reached into his satchel and pawed about for Helsar until he found her.
+I’ll make Uthron’s Gift, drink mulled wine to forget, and be on my way to you, my sweet girl, soon as I can.
+May you forgive me for what I do today, if ever you find out, Sara.

 “Good morning, Sir Damien,” came a familiar voice.

-Damien didn’t hide his offense.
+Damien didn’t hide his anger.
 “Is it good, Brother Uther?
-I was woken to learn you and Orthos and the rest had gone”—the outlaw pagans, he’d nearly called them instead—“and left my sausages cold to set things to right with a lip-sucking cretin I should’ve been done with years ago—a man you swore you’d watch close this morning.”
+I was woken to learn the pagans had gone, and left my breakfast cold to set things right with some lip-sucking cretin I should’ve dealt with years ago—a man you swore you’d watch close this morning.”

 “I’m not the one you should ask for forgiveness,” Damien said acidly.
 “Ask Little Lady for forgiveness.
-Not only must she die in this foul wood—no, she has to be defiled like a Common whore before even sunrise.”
+Not only must she die in this foul wood—no, she has to be defiled ere sunrise.”
 His hands tightened into fists.

 It wasn’t just his wife and daughter he had to watch after.
-No, the twelve-who-were-one had seen fit to curse Damien and their village with a goat defiler named Jacob Weeslaw.
-Most in Rosbury called him Spittlelip on account of the scarred holes in his lips that constantly oozed saliva strings.
-His shorn tongue hobbled his speech and produced the shrrip, shrrip puckering that always declared his presence.
-He’d feel low for Jacob if the deformity had been there at birth, but his ruin was a thing the man had brought upon himself.
+No, the one-who-was-twelve had seen fit to curse Damien and their village with a goat defiler named Jacob Weeslaw.
+Most in Rosbury called him Spittlelip on account of the honeycombed scars in his lips that oozed saliva.
+His shorn tongue hobbled his speech and kept him sucking at his lip for a shrriping sound.
+He’d feel bad for Jacob if the deformity had been there at birth, but he’d brought ruin upon himself.